Manuel Sanchís

-Manuel Sanchís Martínez (26 March 1938 – 28 October 2017) was a Spanish footballer who played as a defender.
+Manuel Sanchís Martínez (26 March 1938 – 28 October 2017) was a Spanish football defender and manager.

 Like his son, Manolo Sanchís, he represented Real Madrid and Spain.
 They were one of only four father/son pairs to have won the European Cup/Champions League (the others being Cesare and Paolo Maldini, Carles and Sergio Busquets and Zinedine and Luca Zidane), and he played 213 La Liga matches over ten seasons.

-An international during nearly two years, Sanchís appeared with the national team at the 1966 World Cup.
+An international for two years, Sanchís appeared with the national team at the 1966 World Cup.

 Playing career

 Sanchís was born in Alberic, Valencia.
-During his career he represented CD Condal, Real Valladolid, Real Madrid and Córdoba CF, and he was a member of the successful Madrid sides in the mid-60s that won four La Liga championships in five years, with the addition of the 1965–66 edition of the European Cup (in this competition, he appeared 35 times for the club).
+During his career, he represented CD Condal, Real Valladolid, Real Madrid and Córdoba CF, and he was a member of the successful Madrid sides in the mid-60s that won four La Liga championships in five years, with the addition of the 1965–66 edition of the European Cup (in this competition, he appeared 35 times for the club).

 Sanchís earned 11 caps for Spain, and represented the nation at the 1966 FIFA World Cup.
-During the group stages, he scored a rare goal in a 2–1 win against Switzerland.
+In the group stage of that tournament, he scored in a 2–1 win against Switzerland.